brandonmichaelhunter/UMASAV/Day1/Programming_Languages.md

 ## `Who` can do programming?
 ## Anyone......
 Really anyone can learn how to program.
-As long as your curious, have the ability to 'think out of the box' and can solve problems, then you have the tools to program.
+As long as you're curious, have the ability to 'think out of the box' and can solve problems, then you have the tools to program.

 You probably are know some of the programming concepts because they were tought to you in your Math classes.